STEM

 Research-Based Practices & Career Awareness and Exploration

-STEM Next aims to raise awareness of research-based practices proven to increase the quality of STEM learning experiences for youth and committed to strengthening career awareness and exploration in out-of-school time so youth are prepared for whatever comes NEXT.
+STEM Next aims to raise awareness of research-based practices proven to increase the quality of STEM learning experiences for youth, and is committed to strengthening career awareness and exploration in out-of-school time so youth are prepared for whatever come NEXT.

 Key Statistics